Bailey bridge: Post-war applications

 The longest Bailey bridge was put into service in October 1975.
 This 788 m, two-lane bridge crossed the Derwent River at Hobart, Australia.
 The Bailey bridge was in use until the reconstruction of the Tasman Bridge was completed on 8 October 1977.
 Bailey bridges are in regular use throughout the world, particularly as a means of bridging in remote regions.
 In 2018, the Indian Army erected three new footbridges at Elphinstone Road, a commuter railway station in Mumbai, and at Currey Road and Ambivli.
 These were erected quickly, in response to a stampede some months earlier, where 23 people died.
 The United States Army Corps of Engineers uses Bailey Bridges in construction projects, including an emergency replacement bridge on the Hana Highway in Hawaii.
 Two temporary Bailey bridges have been used on the northern span of the Dufferin Street bridges in Toronto since 2014.

+After a flood in 1980, the town of Port Hope in Ontario, Canada installed a Bailey bridge in 1984.
+While originally meant to be a temporary measure, the bridge remained in place, as the “Barrett Street Bridge” until 2017, when the 32nd Combat Engineer Regiment of the Royal Canadian Armed Forces demolished and removed the bridge for the municipality.
+The bridge has since been replaced with a modern two lane bridge (an improvement over the single lane Bailey Bridge), at a cost of C$1.6 million, with the province of Ontario covering 50% of the cost.

 The first Bailey Bridge built for civilian use in India was on the Pamba river in a place called Ranni in Pathanamthitta district of the state of Kerala.
 It was on 1996 November 08.

 In 2017 the Irish Army built a Bailey bridge to replace a road bridge across the Cabry River, in County Donegal, after the original bridge was destroyed in floods.

 In 2021 a Bailey bridge was built across the river Dijle in Rijmenam (Belgium) for the transportation of excavated soil from one side to the other of the river.
 The bridge allowed the trucks to cross the river without having to pass the city center.

 In March 2021, the Michigan Department of Transportation constructed a Bailey bridge on M-30 to temporarily reconnect the highway after the old structure was destroyed in the May 2020 flooding and subsequent failure of the Edenville Dam.
 The department will replace the temporary bridge with a permanent structure in the coming years.

 Following the 2023 Auckland Anniversary Weekend floods and Cyclone Gabrielle in the North Island of New Zealand, Bailey bridges were installed to reconnect communities.

 Following the 2023 floods in Madrid, Spain, the Spanish Army is set to build a Bailey bridge in the village of Aldea del Fresno.

-In 2024, following the catastrophic landslide in Kerala’s Wayanad district, the Indian Army built a 190 feet Bailey bridge in the village of Mundakkai.
+In 2024, following the catastrophic landslides in Kerala’s Wayanad district, the Indian Army built a 190 feet Bailey bridge in the village of Mundakkai.

 In 2025, during 2025 Bahía Blanca floods, Argentine Army installed two Bailey bridges to reconnect the two halves of the city.